Application Questions

 Can I submit my proposal at any time during the year?

 Not at this time.
-We are only accepting applications during the specified timeframes listed on the SEP webpage.
+We are only accepting applications during the specified timeframes listed on the Supplemental Environmental Project webpage.

-What if I have questions in completing my SEP Proposal?
+What if I have questions about completing my SEP Proposal?

-The District recognizes that not all proposals will be fully developed and provides reasonable assistance to help you satisfy the program requirements.
-Feel free to reach out to
+The District recognizes that not all proposals will be fully developed and will provide reasonable assistance to help you satisfy the program requirements.
+If you have any questions, contact us at compliance@airquality.org.

 Project Review Questions